Achievable logoAchievable logo

 f′(x)=4x4−1−3⋅(2x2−1)=4x3−6x

-The power rule also applies to functions with terms that are linear, constants, or have negative or fractional exponents.
+The power rule also works for terms that are linear, constant, or have negative or fractional exponents.

 Differentiate f(x)=4x, noting that x is actually x1.